peylix/bdic-report-template-latex/README.md

-# BDIC LaTeX Report Template
+# LaTeX Report Template for BDIC Modules

-A simple but elegant LaTeX template for reports for various BDIC courses.
+A simple but elegant LaTeX template for reports for various modules in Beijing-Dublin International College (BDIC).

 ## Screenshots